deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

    Please note the volumes mounted from the host file system into the installer container: a directory into which module images will be loaded, and the ModuleSource YAML manifest, which describes the source of third-party modules.

-1. Download module images from their source registry, described as a ModuleSource resource, into a dedicated directory using the command `dhctl mirror-modules`
+1. Download module images from their source registry, described as a ModuleSource resource, into a dedicated directory using the command `dhctl mirror-modules`.

    `dhctl mirror-modules` downloads only versions of modules available in the module release channels at the time of copying.